-- (a) Council decisions are made and actions taken in accordance with relevant law; - (b) Priority is to be given to achieving the best outcomes for the municipal community, including future generations; - (c) The economic, social and environmental sustainability of the municipal district, including mitigation and planning for climate change risks, is to be promoted; - (d) The municipal community is to be engaged in strategic planning and strategic decision making; - (e) Innovation and continuous improvement is to be pursued; - (f) Collaboration with other Councils and Governments and statutory bodies is to be sought; - (g) The ongoing financial viability of the Council is to ensured; - (h) Regional, state and national plans and policies are to be taken into account in strategic planning and decision making; - (i) The transparency of Council decisions, action and information is to be ensured.
+- (a) Council decisions are made and actions taken in accordance with relevant law; - (b) Priority is to be given to achieving the best outcomes for the municipal community, including future generations; - (c) The economic, social and environmental sustainability of the municipal district, including mitigation and planning for climate change risks, is to be promoted; - (d) The municipal community is to be engaged in strategic planning and strategic decision making; - (e) Innovation and continuous improvement is to be pursued; - (f) Collaboration with other Councils and Governments and statutory bodies is to be sought; - (g) The ongoing financial viability of the Council is to ensured; - (h) Regional, state and national plans and policies are to be taken into account in strategic planning and decision making: - (i) The transparency of Council decisions, action and information is to be ensured.

 A local government consists of two separate but connected components.
-The Council, which is made up of nine Councillors, who make decisions through Council meetings including setting the strategic direction through strategic documents such as the Council Plan; and the organisation which carries out the day to day operations, consisting of employees led by the Chief Executive Officer (CEO).
+The Council, which for Surf Coast Shire is made up of nine Councillors, who make decisions at Council and provide the strategic direction, policy guidance and resources through a suite of strategic documents including the Council Plan, Financial Plan and Asset Plan; and the organisation which carries out the day to day operations, consisting of employees led by the Chief Executive Officer (CEO) that implements the strategy and policy, provides professional advice to Councillors and reporting to Council on activities and outcomes.

-The CEO will ensure the effective and efficient management of the day to day operations of the Council, and support the Mayor and Councillors in performing their roles.
+The CEO will ensure the effective and efficient management of the day to day operations of the organisation, and support the Mayor and Councillors in performing their roles.
 The CEO is delegated certain powers and responsibilities either directly under the Act or by Council.